iden3/circom/mkdocs/docs/getting-started/compiling-circuits.md

            --wat                                  Compiles the circuit to wat
        -c, --c                                    Compiles the circuit to c --O0                                   No simplification is applied
-           --O1                                   Only applies var to var and var to constant simplification --O2                                   Full constraint simplification
+           --O1                                   Only applies signal to signal and signal to constant simplification --O2                                   Full constraint simplification
            --verbose                              Shows logs during compilation
            --inspect                              Does an additional check over the constraints produced --use_old_simplification_heuristics    Applies the old version of the heuristics when performing linear simplification
-           --simplification_substitution          Outputs the substitution in json format -h, --help                                 Prints help information
+           --simplification_substitution          Outputs the substitution in the simplification phase in json format -h, --help                                 Prints help information
        -V, --version                              Prints version information